PeptideFox

 4-6Peak collagen synthesis, organized cell migrationFine lines soften, elasticity improves, tone evens

-8-10Matrix remodeling and integrationPore refinement, visible glow, measurable skin thickness increase
+8-10Matrix remodeling and integrationPore refinement, visible glow, skin density increases

 12+Sustained collagen quality, ongoing maintenanceStable skin density, sustained firmness